IBM/ibm-block-csi-driver/docs/content/release_notes/csi_rn_limitations.md

 -   When using the CSI driver with IBM Spectrum Virtualize Family and IBM DS8000 Family products, during size expansion of a PersistentVolumeClaim (PVC), the size remains until all snapshots of the specific PVC are deleted.
 -   When expanding a PVC while not in use by a pod, the volume size immediately increases on the storage side.
 However, PVC size only increases after a pod uses the PVC.
--   When expanding a filesystem PVC for a volume that was previously formatted but is now no longer being used by a pod, any copy or replication operations performed on the PVC (such as snapshots or cloning) results in a copy with the newer, larger, size on the storage.
-However, its filesystem has the original, smaller, size.
+-   When expanding a file system PVC for a volume that was previously formatted but is now no longer being used by a pod, any copy or replication operations performed on the PVC (such as snapshots or cloning) results in a copy with the newer, larger, size on the storage.
+However, its file system has the original, smaller, size.

 ## Volume replication limitations